Peter H. Proctor, PhD, MD

 Darwin, Charles, in The variation of animals and plants under domestication..
 (1868 ),p322."
 Here is a more curious case: white cats, if they have blue eyes, are almost always deaf......""
 This case of correlation in cats has struck many persons as marvellous.
 There is nothing unusual in the relation between blue eyes and white fur; and we have already seen that the organs of sight and hearing are often simultaneously affected.
 In the present instance the cause probably lies in a slight arrest of development in the nervous system in connection with the sense-organs......."

-Arguably, the first direct suggestion that redox processes are involved in cell signaling is the Adrenochrome hypothesis of Hoffer and Osmond.
+Arguably, the first direct suggestion that redox processes are involved in cell signaling is the Adrenochrome Hypothesis of Hoffer and Osmond.
 This states that psychoactive oxidative products of catecholamines (adrenochromes) play a role in schizophrenia and other neuropsychiatric diseases.
-While the proposed mechanism is debatable, the fundamental concept that messenger-mediated oxidative stress is involved in neuropsychiatric disease has proven correct.
+While the proposed mechanism is long-suplanted, the fundamental concept that messenger-mediated oxidative stress is involved in neuropsychiatric disease has proven correct.
 Similarly, in a feed-foreward process, redox-signaling-mediated cell growth and proliferation combine with genomic instability and Darwinian selection to drive many cancers.

 A more generalized example:, Abstract and Discussion : Conference on Active Oxygen and Medicine, Honolulu, Hawaii, March 3-4 (1979)